• Skip to primary navigation

 Jump to Recipe

 I love Blackberry Jam.
 I grew up in Oregon where you can’t kill blackberry plants if you try.
 I’m not kidding – people use Roundup to try to deal with the problem!
-If you are not from the Pacific Northwest you might think of this as crazy behavior but it’s actually quite sane.
-This delicious fruit grows on an epic plant that can take over your entire property.
+The Himalayan blackberry is highly invasive and almost impossible to kill.
+If you are not from the Pacific Northwest dramatic, but anyone who has watched a blackberry cane swallow a fence line in a single summer knows exactly what I’m talking about…

 In Oregon we spend about 11 months of the year complaining bitterly about the war we are waging with the plants.
 Then, for three magical weeks in August, we gorge on the fruit.
 All over in towns and out in the country you can see bicycles and cars that have pulled off of the road so people can stop and graze.
 If you want to forage for your food, Oregon is the place to live!